 CFSAN / Office of Analytics and Outreach

 All TDS foods are analyzed for elements, pesticides, industrial chemicals, and radionuclides.
 Certain foods are analyzed for mercury.
-Refer to the food/analyte matrix on the Foods and Analytes page of this website to determine which TDS foods are analyzed for each analyte group.
+Refer to the food/analyte matrix to determine which TDS foods are analyzed for each analyte group.

 TDS foods analyzed for elements, pesticides, and industrial chemicals include results for each of the four market basket (MB) collections that occur each year; radionuclides typically are measured in only one MB each year.
 Therefore, results for elements, pesticides, and industrial chemicals have four sets of results per analyte, per year; whereas radionuclides typically have one set of results per analyte, per year.

-As noted in the introduction, results of the TDS, from 1991 to the present, are available in electronic form on this website, and results prior to 1991 may be found in the publications listed on the publications page of this website.
-TDS results are presented in two formats:
+As noted in the introduction, results of the TDS, from 1991 to the present, are available in electronic form on this page, and results prior to 1991 may be found in the publications listed on the publications page of this website.

 How to access and understand the files below: Each file is a compressed, tab-delimited text file that can be downloaded, decompressed, and imported into a database or spreadsheet.
 The data in the files are presented in columns.
 To understand what each column represents, readers must first access the Individual Year Analytical Results Column Key (PDF, 105 KB).